grammyjs/website/site/docs/plugins/guide.md

 // Main plugin function
 export function autoChatAction(): Transformer {
-  // Create and return a transformer function return async (prev, method, payload, signal) => {
+  // Create and return a transformer function. return async (prev, method, payload, signal) => {
-    // Save the handle of the set interval so we can clear it later let handle: ReturnType<typeof setTimeout> | undefined;
+    // Save the handle of the set interval so we can clear it later. let handle: ReturnType<typeof setTimeout> | undefined;
     if (method === "sendDocument" && "chat_id" in payload) {
       // We now know that a document is being sent.